apple/swift-distributed-actors/README.md

 You can then keep this preview server running, and re-run the `generate_docc.sh` script to keep updating the browsed documentation.

+## Integration tests

+Integration tests include running actual multiple nodes of a cluster and e.g. killing them off to test the recovery mechanisms of the cluster.

+Requirements:
+- macOS: `brew install coreutils` to install `stdbuf`

 ## Supported Versions

 Swift: